Borage

-Borage (/ˈbʌrɪdʒ/ or /ˈbɒrɪdʒ/; Borago officinalis), also known as starflower, is an annual herb in the flowering plant family Boraginaceae.
-It is native to the Mediterranean region, and has naturalized in many other locales.
+Borage (/ˈbʌrɪdʒ/ or /ˈbɒrɪdʒ/; Borago officinalis), also known as starflower, is an annual herb in the flowering plant family Boraginaceae native to the Mediterranean region.
+Although the plant contains small amounts of pyrrolizidine alkaloids, some parts are edible and its seeds provide oil.

-It grows satisfactorily in gardens in most of Europe, such as Denmark, France, Germany, and the United Kingdom, remaining in the garden from year to year by self-seeding.
-The leaves are edible and the plant is grown in gardens for that purpose in some parts of Europe.

-The plant is also commercially cultivated for borage seed oil extracted from its seeds.

-The plant contains pyrrolizidine alkaloids, some of which are hepatotoxic, mutagenic, and carcinogenic (see below under Phytochemistry).

 Description

 B. officinalis grows to a height of 60 cm, and is bristly or hairy all over the stems and leaves; the leaves are alternate, simple, and 5–15 cm long.

 The flowers are complete, perfect with five narrow, triangular-pointed petals.
 Flowers are most often blue, although pink flowers are sometimes observed.
 White-flowered types are also cultivated.
 The blue flower is genetically dominant over the white flower.

 The flowers arise along scorpioid cymes to form large floral displays with multiple flowers blooming simultaneously, suggesting that borage has a high degree of geitonogamy (intraplant pollination).

-It has an indeterminate growth habit, which may lead to prolific spreading.
+It has an indeterminate growth habit.
 In temperate climates such as in the UK, its flowering season is relatively long, from June to September.
 In milder climates, borage blooms continuously for most of the year.

-Characteristics and uses
+It can be invasive.

+Chemistry

+The seeds consist of 26–38% borage seed oil, of which 17–28% is gamma-linolenic acid (GLA, an omega-6 fatty acid), making borage seed oil the richest known source of GLA.
+The oil also contains the fatty acids palmitic acid (10–11%), stearic acid (3.5–4.5%), oleic acid (16–20%), linoleic acid (35–38%), eicosenoic acid (3.5–5.5%), erucic acid (1.5–3.5%), and nervonic acid (1.5%).
+Healthy adults typically produce ample GLA from dietary linoleic acid, but borage seed oil is often marketed as a GLA supplement, under the names "starflower oil" or "borage oil".